Dual-objective Language Models: Training Efficiency Without Overfitting: Experiments

-\paragraph{Generalization to larger language models} An obvious question is whether the recommendations hold even at much bigger scale for larger language models.
+\begin{remark}{ Data-constrained language modeling}{rem:constrain} When training a language model in a data-constrained setting (more than 32 repetitions), choose~${\alpha}$ that exposes the autoregressive objective to roughly 16 repetitions of the training data. \end{remark} \paragraph{Generalization to larger language models} An obvious question is whether the recommendations hold even at much bigger scale for larger language models.
 Reliably answering this question would require expensive experimentation, but we believe that the conclusions hold for two reasons.
-Firstly, according to our results, the optimal AR-D ratios are clearly correlated with overfitting of autoregressive language models.
-Since the overfitting behavior does not depend on model size according to previous work \citep{NEURIPS2023_9d89448b,prabhudesai2025diffusionbeatsautoregressivedataconstrained}, we believe that the optimal AR-D ratios should also not change.
+Firstly, according to our results, the optimal ${\alpha}$ values are clearly correlated with overfitting of autoregressive language models.
+Since the overfitting behavior does not depend on model size according to previous work \citep{NEURIPS2023_9d89448b,prabhudesai2025diffusionbeatsautoregressivedataconstrained}, we believe that the optimal ${\alpha}$ values should also not change.
 Secondly, the relative burden of representing two modes of operation within the learned parameters decreases with model size, so we believe that the benefit of the dual training objective should actually increase with model size.

 \paragraph{Detailed results} To put the abstract average scores into another perspective, we look at the individual (normalized) scores per task in \Cref{tab:performance}.
 The results show that the improvement in performance from using a dual objective is observed on a majority of tasks.
 This is especially true the more repetitions there are.
 The detailed scores also highlight how effectively the dual objective learns from limited data, reaching nontrivial performance even when exposed to just 256M tokens of training data (under 128 repetitions).
 We observe similar trends for masked-diffusion evaluation except that as the number of repetitions decreases, the performance gap increases rather than decreases.
 Detailed performance for the masked-diffusion evaluation can be found in \cref{app:mntp_perf}.